jguamie/algorithms/notes/java-classes.md

 * `String toUpperCase()` Converts all of the characters in this String to upper case using the rules of the default locale.
 * `static String valueOf(char[] data)` Returns the string representation of the char array argument.
 * `static String valueOf(int i)` Returns the string representation of the int argument.
-  * `valueOf` also applies to boolean, char, double, float, long.
+  * `valueOf` also applies to boolean, char, double, float, long, short.
 ## Point
 * `Point(int x, int y)` Constructs and initializes a point at the specified (x,y) location in the coordinate space.
 * `double getX()` Returns the X coordinate of this Point2D in double precision.